 “The course has multiple exit points (diploma, associate degree, applied degree), monthly enrolments and alternate entry pathways.

-Designed specifically to meet industry need, the course also includes relevant IT industry vendor certifications highly desired by potential employers,” Mr Horton said.
+Designed specifically to meet industry need, the course also includes relevant IT certifications highly desired by potential employers,” Mr Horton said.

 The judges said of the Bachelor in Applied Information Technology:

 “A comprehensive cohesion of content and expert pedagogical support is provided in this extensive learning package.
 Designed in collaboration with academic discipline experts across a broad scope of topics, this represents a carefully coordinated publishing effort.”